okonomichiyaki/supercat/050-administration.md

 ✦ <!-- priority=9.5 --> Would bot <ins>contend</ins> a declared ambition with the Imperial Trust, and can bot Influence the Imperial Council with more agents than rivals?
 <#endif>

+✦ <!-- priority=10 --> Can bot Repair to take control of a rival building?

 ✦ <!-- priority=12 --> Can bot Repair any other ships or buildings?

 - Prefer: